waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Bark Town:** A Fisher at (12, 9) mentioned Prof. Elm discovered new Pokémon.
 A Scientist in Elm's Lab gave me Poké Balls after the Pokémon theft was reported.
 - **Professor Elm:** Tasked me with challenging the Pokémon Gyms, starting with Violet City.
 - **Rival Silver:** Stole a Pokémon from Professor Elm's lab.
 - **Route 29:** A Cooltrainer at (52, 9) offers a Pokémon catching tutorial.
 He explains that weakening a Pokémon makes it easier to catch.
+The Youngster at (27, 16) gives advice, does not battle.

 ## Unverified Assumptions & Hypotheses
 - **Mom's Healing:** Can Mom heal my Pokémon?
 (Test next time in New Bark Town)